 If you were required to make federal tax deposits, pay the amount shown on line 5 by EFT.
-If you weren't required to make federal tax deposits, you may pay the amount shown on line 5 by EFT, credit card, debit card, check, money order, or EFW.
+If you weren't required to make federal tax deposits or you're a monthly schedule depositor making a payment under the accuracy of deposits rule (see section 11 of Pub.
+15), you may pay the amount shown on line 5 by EFT, credit card, debit card, check, money order, or EFW.
 For more information on electronic payment options, go to IRS.gov/Payments.

 If you pay by EFT, credit card, or debit card, file your return using the Without a payment address under Where To File, earlier.
 Don't file Form 945-V, Payment Voucher.
 If you pay by check or money order, make it payable to "United States Treasury."
-Enter your EIN, "Form 945," and "2018" on your check or money order.
+Enter your EIN, "Form 945," and "2019" on your check or money order.
 Complete Form 945-V and enclose with Form 945.